schwunder/svelte-shadcn-vitest-convex-starter/README.md

 one now has added types and aliases for types aswell as a schemas and aliases for schemas folder. to properly work with schemas one needed the zod library.

+now one hast to try to get superforms forms snap and shadcn forms to work.